grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

     __replica__: replica2
 ```

-Note: These are external labels and have nothing to do with `remote_write` config.
+> **Note:** The preceding labels are external labels and have nothing to do with `remote_write` configuration.

 These two label names are configurable on a per-tenant basis within Grafana Mimir.
 For example, if the label name of one cluster is used by some workloads, set the label name of another cluster to be something else that uniquely identifies the second cluster.
-Some examples might include, `team`, `cluster`, or `prometheus`.
+Some examples include, `team`, `cluster`, or `prometheus`.

-The replica label should be set so that the value for each Prometheus is unique in that cluster.
+The replica label should be set so that the value for each Prometheus cluster is unique in that cluster.
 Note: Grafana Mimir drops this label when ingesting data, but preserves the cluster label.
 This way, your timeseries won't change when replicas change.

 ### How to configure Grafana Mimir